Important Dates

 All paper and short paper submissions are subject to a double blind reviewing process.
 Only accepted and presented papers will appear in the proceedings if they have been uploaded before the deadlines.

-The conference proceedings will be published as IMCL2025 Proceedings in the Springer series ""Lecture Notes in Networks and Systems"".
+The conference proceedings will be published as IMCL2026 Proceedings in the Springer series "Lecture Notes in Networks and Systems".
 The books of this series are indexed by SCOPUS, INSPEC, WTI Frankfurt eG, zbMATH, SCImago and are submitted for consideration to Web of Science.
 Selected award papers will be recommended for publication in the International Journal of Interactive Mobile Technologies (iJIM), the International Journal of Emerging Technologies in Learning (iJET) and the International Journal for Online Engineering (iJOE).

 Topics of Interest